wkalt/puppet-docs/source/puppet/3.6/reference/future_lang_conditional.markdown

 #### Regex Capture Variables

-Although "unless" statements receive regex capture variables like "if" statements, they generally can't be used, since the code in the statement will only be executed if the condition didn't match anything.
-Compound conditions can cause the capture variables to be set inside the statement, but this is essentially useless.
+Although "unless" statements receive regex capture variables like "if" statements, they usually aren't used, since the code in the statement will only be executed if the condition didn't match anything.
+It's possible to use regex captures in the "else" clause, but it would make more sense to just use an "if" statement.